eclipse-hono/hono/site/content/architecture/auth/auth.md

 ### System Component Auth

 Client components opening an AMQP connection to a server component are authenticated using SASL PLAIN as specified in [RFC 4422](https://tools.ietf.org/html/rfc4422).
-The server component takes the authentication information provided by the client component and opens a connection to the *Auth Server*, using the credentials provided by the client in its SASL PLAIN exchange with the *Auth Server*.
+The server component takes the authentication information provided by the client component and opens a connection to the *Auth Server*, using the credentials provided by the client in its SASL PLAIN exchange with the server component.
 On successful authentication the *Auth Server* issues a JSON Web Token (JWT) asserting the client's identity and its granted authorities to the server component.
-The server component *attaches* this token to the AMQP connection with the client and from then on uses it to make authorization decisions regarding the client's requests.
+The server component then *attaches* this token to its AMQP connection with the client and from then on uses it to make authorization decisions regarding the client's requests.
 See [Authentication API]({{< relref "api/Authentication-API.md" >}}) for details regarding the authentication process and the format of the tokens issued by the *Auth Server*.

 Based on the components shown above, the following sequence diagram shows how the *MQTT Adapter* connects to the *Device Registry* and gets authenticated transparently using the *Auth Server*.